seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2021-12-30-Science-As-a-Form-of-Storytelling.md

 There were some interesting things that I have read when writing this essay.
 I have left links to all such documents below and uploaded my R code for anyone who is interested in the raw data that I used.

 Of interest was something called the "Israeli  Paradox" which notes the high incidence of chronic illness such as diabetes, heart disease, hypertension, etc in Israel despite the "heart-healthy" Israeli diet which is high in dietary polysunsaturated fat.
 In fact, it is one of the highest in the world being "8% higher than in the US", and "10-12% higher than most European countries".
-[7]
+[7] So in addition to the French Paradox there is the Israeli Paradox.
+There is even something called... the Indian Paradox.

 Another was the fact that the literature surrounding cardiovascular disease in the Inuit population seems contradictory.
 A literature review done in 2002 reviewed seemingly all of the available evidence at the time and concluded *"The mortality from all cardiovascular diseases combined is not lower among the
 Inuit than in white comparison populations."* [8] More recently in 2014, and more surprisingly, Fodor et al concluded *The results of these